rezatajari/SOLID-Principles/doc/OCP.md

 ### **Summary**

-Your implementation reflects a clean separation of concerns and protects your code from unintended side effects.
+My implementation reflects a clean separation of concerns and protects your code from unintended side effects.
 The `OCP` design allows you to scale functionality by extension, not modification — which is a core strength of flexible and maintainable systems.

----

-Would you like me to help you write a short project-wide README summary of these principles as a table of contents?